kasper/phoenix/API.md

 ## Screen

 Use the `Screen`-object to access frame sizes and other screens on a multi-screen setup.
 Get the current screen for a window through the `Window`-object.
+Beware that a screen can get stale if you keep a reference to it and it is for instance disconnected while you do so.

 ```java
 class Screen implements Identifiable